About Our Director

 - Non-Commissioned Officer Professional Development Ribbon

-Mr. Gomes is a member of the school committee board for the Legal and Protective Services shop at Greater New Bedford Voc-Tech High School.
+- Served as a member of the school advisory board for the Legal and Protective Services shop at Greater New Bedford Voc-Tech High School.
+Mr. Gomes belongs to the